oracle-livelabs/oci/oci-dns-traffic-management/lab5/lab5.md

 1. After the policy is deployed you should see a status page, like below:
   ![Policy statusgeo](images/policystatusgeo.png)

 2. Now let's test the policy.
 If I try to connect to *http://web-geo.oci-lab.cloud* while having a public IP from Europe I should be redirected to Frankfurt.
-Similarly, ff I try to connect to *http://web-geo.oci-lab.cloud* while having a public IP from North America I should be redirected to Chicago.
+Similarly, if I try to connect to *http://web-geo.oci-lab.cloud* while having a public IP from North America I should be redirected to Chicago.

   ![Web responsegeo1](images/webresponsegeo1.png)